Showing posts with label 1980s. Show all posts

 Before she was Blossom or annoying, Mayim Bialik

-kills it as a young C.C. in Beaches.
+killed it as Lil C.C. in Beaches.

 John Heard, Bette Midler and Barbara Hershey in a scene from 1988's BEACHES.